mandip23/aditivetensornetwork/README.md

   hitting zero/one exactly — the noise kills quantum entanglement but some residual classical correlation survives.
 Worth its own discussion, not a loose end to quietly ignore.
-- The README shouldn't claim more than the experiments show.
-The validated contribution right now is the methodological one: which metrics fail under this noise model and why, and that the two that work (negativity, operator-Schmidt participation ratio) behave consistently with each other.
-The full entanglement-collapse-defines-the-simulability-boundary story is supported at N=6 and still being scaled up, not yet a closed case across all N.

 ## Future work